.jpg)

 Although these three terms are often used in similar contexts, there are some notable differences!

-- APIs are mainly focused on communication between applications for access to functionality.
+- APIs are primarily focused on communication between applications for access to functionality.

 - EDI focuses on the exchange of standardized documents between trading partners.

-- Web services provide specific functionality via standardized web protocols.
+- Web services provide specific functionalities via standardized web protocols.

-- APIs can use a variety of data formats (JSON, XML, etc.) and protocols (REST, SOAP).
+- APIs can use various data formats (JSON, XML, etc.) and protocols (REST, SOAP).

-- EDI is often based on specific formats such as EDIFACT and ANSI X12.
+- EDI often relies on specific formats such as EDIFACT and ANSI X12.

 - Web services use standardized web protocols.

-- APIs are widely used by developers to integrate functionality into applications.
+- APIs are widely used by developers to integrate features into applications.

-- EDI is most commonly used in the commercial sector for document exchange.
+- EDI is more commonly used in commercial fields for document exchange.

 - Web services are used for communication between computer systems.